 Lugana, Italy DOC Wine Region

 Lugana’s grape, Turbiana, is a bit of a mystery.
-For the longest time, it was thought to be a variant of Trebbiano (the Cognac grape) called Trebbiano di Lugana.
+For the longest time, it was thought to be a variant of Trebbiano (the Cognac grape) because it was called Trebbiano di Lugana.
 Then, a researcher discovered that it was indeed not Trebbiano.
-Finally, DNA profiling in 2008 showed us that Turbiana is Verdicchio.
+Then, DNA profiling in 2008 showed us that Turbiana is genetically very similar to Verdicchio, but the Consorzio di Lugana was not satisfied!

 Profile of a Lugana Wine